ErikGartner/sentimental/README.md

 Below are some simple examples that covers most functions and use cases.

 #### Extracting example sentences from a corpus
-Using lists of negative and positive words Sentimental can extract files containing positive, neutral and negative sentences.
+Using lists of negative and positive words Sentimental can extract sentences containing positive, neutral and negative keywords.
 ```python
 from sentimental import ExampleExtractor, get_data_path